lukelul/VEX-Robotics-101/README.md

 # VEX-Robotics-101
-"This is a collaborative project made by me and a group of friends in Vex Robotics.
+"This is a collabrative project made by a group of experienced friends in vex robotics.
 We hope it will be helpful to both new and experienced competitors, even after our graduation." - Luke
 <br>
 "Awesome Sauce!!" - Zach